 Alexander H. Spiegler

-Alex has extensive experience with the US Patent & Trademark Office, specializing in patent prosecution and post-grant proceedings (e.g., inter partes reviews), in a wide variety of technologies, including biotechnology, agricultural technology, and pharmaceuticals.
+Alex has extensive experience with the US Patent & Trademark Office, specializing in patent prosecution and post-grant proceedings (e.g., inter partes reviews), in a wide variety of technologies, including biotechnology, pharmaceuticals, and agricultural technology.
 Alex also provides advice on claim construction, infringement, and validity issues in litigation.
 Alex has been recognized by Legal 500 as a leading lawyer in Patent Prosecution.

 Recent matters include:

-- Prepare and prosecute patent applications for US and international companies in the biotechnology, agricultural, pharmaceutical, and chemical arts, including inventions related to plants, herbicides, fertilizers, nucleic acids, proteins, antibodies, diagnostics, methods of treatment, and chemical processes.
+- Prepare and prosecute patent applications for start-up, mid-sized, and large US and international companies in the biotechnology, agricultural, pharmaceutical, and chemical fields, including inventions related to genetically modified plants, active pharmaceutical ingredients, gene editing, pharmaceutical and agricultural formulations, immunotherapy, plant varieties, microorganisms, diagnostics, methods of treatment, and chemical processes.

 - Represented agricultural company in inter partes review involving herbicidal compositions.
 Successfully obtained Final Written Decision for Patent Owner confirming all challenged claims are patentable.

 - Represented lawn care company in litigation and patent office proceedings.
 Successfully obtained summary judgment on competitor’s trade secret claim.
 Obtained favorable Markman ruling against competitors’ patents, leading to dismissal of the patent infringement suit.
 Successfully provoked inter partes reviews and reexaminations against competitors’ patents, and obtained final decisions that competitors’ patents are unpatentable.